-Online casino customers need to be confident that the login process and, crucially, the process of depositing and withdrawing their funds are smooth.
-There are multiple payment platforms and gateways that online casinos use to handle customer data, from PayPal and Skrill through to traditional card-based transactions (e.g. Visa and Mastercard).
-But relying on these third-party solutions to access, hold, and process customer data can put casinos at a higher risk of being breached by malicious actors.
-51% of businesses have suffered a data breach caused by a third party, so casinos need to ensure that their data is protected throughout its lifecycle.
+Online casino customers need to have confidence in the application authentication process, and that their transactions are secure.
+Gaming platforms use multiple payment platforms and gateways to handle customer data, from PayPal and Skrill to traditional card-based payment networks like Visa and Mastercard.
+However, relying on these third-party solutions to access, hold, and process customer data puts casinos at a higher risk of being breached by malicious actors.
+In a 2022 report, 54% of businesses have suffered a data breach caused by a third party, and casinos need to ensure that business-critical data is secure throughout its lifecycle.

 The Internet of Things

-Casinos use the Internet of Things (IoT) to help automate and streamline their customers’ experience through wearable device gaming, smart lighting and cameras in venues, motion detectors, consumption tracking technology, trackable casino chips, and remote check-in/out.
-But many of these devices can be targeted by hackers who are looking to infiltrate the casinos’ systems, as was the case for a North American casino in 2017.
+Casinos use IoT technologies to help automate and streamline their customers’ experience.
+This is achieved through wearable device gaming, smart lighting and cameras in venues, motion detectors, consumption tracking technology, trackable casino chips, and remote check-in and check-out.
+These devices are often targeted by hackers looking to infiltrate the casino as was the case for a North American casino in 2017.
 In this attack, cyber criminals managed to infiltrate the casino’s network by exploiting a vulnerability in the smart thermometer of an IoT-connected fish tank.
-Once inside, they were able to access a database of customers and pull this data up into the cloud.
+Once inside, they accessed a database of high-roller customers and uploaded this data into the cloud.

 Account Takeover Fraud

-Online gambling services are also heavily targeted by Account Takeover (ATO) fraud, which is when malicious actors target personal information in order to withdraw remaining funds or unique loyalty benefits from the victim’s account.
-Research shows that 52% of companies in the gambling industry have seen a notable increase in ATO activity, with nearly half of these companies claiming that each ATO consumed up to 5 hours in support time.
-Beyond the direct costs, compensation fees, and hours of recovery time, ATO can damage brands permanently by destroying the trust and loyalty of customers and increasing consumer friction.
+Online gambling services are regularly targeted by Account Takeover (ATO) fraud.
+Malicious actors target personal information to withdraw remaining funds or unique loyalty benefits from the victim’s account.
+Beyond the direct costs, compensation fees, and hours of recovery time, ATO can damage brands permanently by destroying the trust and loyalty of customers.

 Identify, Notify, and Shield